dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 When use VS 2019
 - You should use `Developer Command Prompt for VS 2019`

-If you have both stable and preview VS versions installed, opens corresponding command prompt where you have C++ tools installed.
+If you have both stable and preview VS versions installed, open corresponding command prompt where you have C++ tools installed.

 # Compiling source to native code using the ILCompiler you built #